By Saurav · saavos

 You need WhatsApp or Instagram channels.
 Both require Chatbase (Standard, $120/month) or a different platform entirely. saavos is website-only.

 You need multi-model selection — the ability to pick different LLMs per bot.
-Chatbase does this. saavos ships Claude Sonnet on all paid tiers and Claude Haiku on the free tier.
+Chatbase does this. saavos ships Claude Sonnet on all paid tiers and Claude Haiku on the no-card preview.
 The model choice is mine to make, not yours to configure.

-The annual discount for saavos Starter is weaker than Chatbase's: roughly 17% off vs Chatbase's 20%.
-If you're committing for 12 months and cost is the primary variable, run the exact math. saavos Starter monthly ($19) is still cheaper than Chatbase Hobby annual ($32) — but if you're comparing saavos annual vs Chatbase annual, the gap narrows.
+The annual discount for saavos Solo is weaker than Chatbase's: roughly 17% off vs Chatbase's 20%.
+If you're committing for 12 months and cost is the primary variable, run the exact math. saavos Solo monthly ($9) is still cheaper than Chatbase Hobby annual ($32) — but if you're comparing saavos annual vs Chatbase annual, the gap narrows.

 I'd rather you know that now than find it when you're renewing.

 For the head-to-head: saavos vs Botsonic — same price, different model.
-For pricing across 8 platforms: what $19 actually buys you per message in 2026.
+For pricing across 8 platforms: what entry-tier chatbot pricing buys you per message in 2026.
 For plan details: saavos pricing.